 Cost: EUR30 discounts for couples and groups.

-In this interactive workshop, I offer parents a safe, culturally sensitive space in which to talk about topics that cover the scenarios in which young people encounter online sexual content.
-As a small group, we jointly explore how these scenarios are connected to offline friend groups and online youth culture, how schools attempt to address these issues and how parents can find opportunities and techniques for engaging with their children to reduce child anxiety and strengthen trust and communication.
+In this interactive workshop, we explore the scenarios in which young people can encounter online sexual content, how these scenarios are connected to offline friend groups and online youth culture, how schools attempt to address these issues and how parents can find opportunities for engaging with their children to reduce child anxiety and strengthen trust and communication.
 The workshop also covers the latest EU research as well as legal information that can give parents more clarity to help them with the daily decisions a parent is often confronted with.

 Register below and we will contact you with payment details.